Pennant number: Royal Navy systems

-The system of numbering pennants was adopted prior to the First World War to distinguish between ships with the same or similar names, to reduce the size and improve the security of communications, and to assist recognition when ships of the same class are together.
 Traditionally, a pennant number was reported with a full stop "." between the flag superior or inferior and the number, although this practice has gradually been dropped, and inter-war photos after about 1924 tend not to have the full stop painted on the hull.
 The system was used throughout the navies of the British Empire so that a ship could be transferred from one navy to another without changing its pennant number.

 Pennant numbers were originally allocated by individual naval stations and when a ship changed station it would be allocated a new number.
 The Admiralty took the situation in hand and first compiled a "Naval Pendant List" in 1910, with ships grouped under the distinguishing flag of their type.
-In addition, ships of the 2nd and 3rd (i.e. reserve) fleets had a second flag superior distinguishing from which naval depot they were manned; "C" for Chatham, "D" for Devonport, "N" for Nore and "P" for Portsmouth.
-Destroyers were initially allocated the flag superior "H", but as this covered only one hundred possible combinations from H00 to H99 the letters "G" and "D" were also allocated.
-When ships were sunk, their pendant numbers were reissued to new ships.
+In addition, ships of the 2nd and 3rd (i.e. reserve) fleets had a second flag superior distinguishing from which naval depot they were crewed: "C" for Chatham, "D" for Devonport, "N" for Nore and "P" for Portsmouth.

-The flag superior for whole ship classes has often been changed while the numbers stayed the same.
-For example, in 1940, the Royal Navy swapped the letters "I" and "D" around (e.g. D18 became I18 and I18 became D18) and in 1948, "K", "L" and "U" all became "F"; where there was a conflict, a 2 was added to the front of the pendant number.
+A completely new system was adopted in 1948, when flags-superior specific to a type of ship were introduced.
+For example, cruisers had the flag-superior 'C', destroyers 'D', frigates 'F' and carriers 'R'.
+In general, the existing numerical part of a ship's number was kept, except where this would lead to duplication (especially in the case of frigates, where 'F' now absorbed the former 'K', 'L' and 'U' lists), in which case the number was increased by 100, 200 or 300, as necessary.

+The 1948 system was later taken over by NATO, and a single pennant list set up for all NATO navies, apart from the US and Canada.

 During the 1970s, the service stopped painting pennant numbers on submarines on the grounds that, with the arrival of nuclear boats, they spent too little time on the surface, although submarines do continue to be issued numbers.